RISE Program (Family & Domestic Violence AOD Intervention Program)

 Free, confidential and non-judgemental counselling and support for individuals and families where alcohol or other drugs (AOD) are a factor in family and domestic violence (FDV) in Western Australia.

-RISE (RESPOND, INTERVENTION, SUPPORT, EMPOWER) is our free, confidential, and voluntary family and domestic violence support services program for individuals impacted by alcohol or drug-related harm.
+RISE (RESPOND, INTERVENTION, SUPPORT, EMPOWER) is our free, confidential, and voluntary alcohol and other drug support service for people impacted by family and domestic violence.
 It’s delivered in partnership with the WA Police Force’s (WAPOL) dedicated Perth Metropolitan Family and Domestic Violence Team (FDVT) and is part of an integrated approach to reducing violent behaviour and improving family safety.

-The domestic and family violence support services we provide are free counselling support tailored to suit the individual and designed to help them:
+We provide free counselling support tailored to suit the individual and designed to help them:

-It’s an opportunity for people dealing with drug or alcohol-related family violence challenges to seek confidential and empathetic support in a safe space where they will feel heard, understood, validated and supported along their journey towards defined goals.
-Additionally, we provide family domestic violence support counselling specifically designed for individuals who have experienced violence within their household.
+It’s an opportunity for people dealing with alcohol and/or drug related family violence challenges to seek confidential and empathetic support in a safe space where they will feel heard, understood, validated and supported along their journey towards defined goals.

-After an incident of family and domestic violence, where alcohol or drugs have been identified as contributing factors, WAPOL will send a referral to the RISE team via email.
+After an incident of family and domestic violence, where alcohol and/or drugs have been identified as contributing factors, WAPOL will send a referral to the RISE team via email.

 Our counsellors are available between 8:30 and 4:30 every day, including weekends.
 They will attempt to contact prospective participants a maximum of three times before closing the referral.

-Participants who are referred to family and domestic violence support at Holyoake receive six therapeutic sessions.
+Participants who are referred to the RISE program at Holyoake receive six therapeutic sessions.
 Additional sessions are available depending on the individual’s needs and our team’s capacity.

-Our AOD counselling and domestic and family violence support services are available via telehealth (video counselling) or face-to-face at our Midland or Victoria Park offices.
+Our AOD counselling and support services are available via telehealth (video counselling) or face-to-face at our Midland or Victoria Park offices.
 Crucially, our counsellors are also available to engage with the family, which might include a referral to our Parents Group Program and Caregivers Program.

 All participants have an exit or discharge plan that identifies the ongoing support strategies agreed between the counsellor and the individual.
 These may include referrals to free Holyoake services (peer-to-peer support groups and individual counselling).